 Jeremy Glover, Bates College

 Jeremy Glover, originally from Cleveland, Ohio, is a rising junior at Bates College.
 He majors in English and Music and minors in History.
 Jeremy’s academic interests involve the study of Medieval literature, with special attention to the works of fourteenth-century English poet Geoffrey Chaucer.
 This summer, Jeremy hopes to learn more about Chaucer’s contemporaries and the poet’s impact.
 Besides studying literature, Jeremy also pursues music composition and plays viola.
 Outside of his studies, Jeremy is involved with student organizations centered around feminism and the fight against gender violence.
 He often finds interesting connections between his work with Chaucer and his work with feminism.
-He also plays chess and enjoys classical music and jazz.
+Jeremy also plays chess and enjoys classical music and jazz.

 Ahmad Greene-Hayes, Williams College

 Ahmad Greene-Hayes is a writer and community organizer from Newark, New Jersey who is majoring in History and concentrating in Africana Studies and Global Studies at Williams College.
 In 2013, he served as Pre-Professional Collections Apprentice at the Schomburg Center for Research in Black Culture; and in February 2014, Ahmad was one of five students selected for the Mellon Mays Undergraduate Fellowship at Williams College.
 In August 2014, after the police-involved shooting death of Michael Brown, Jr., Ahmad traveled to Ferguson, Missouri and joined Black Lives Matter, where he directed his energy towards recording the narratives of Black women’s organizing.
 His writings have appeared on The Feminist Wire and Ebony.com, among other outlets.
 Ahmad’s research interests include African American history and religion, black Gender and sexual politics, movements against sexual violence, mass incarceration and police brutality.
 He plans to earn a Ph.D. in Religion and African American Studies after graduating from Williams in June 2016.